sendgrid/docs/content/docs/help-support/account-and-settings/dedicated-ip-addresses.md

 - [Automatic IP Warmup Schedule](#-Automatic-IP-Warmup-Schedule)
 - [Assigning a Dedicated IP address to a subuser](#-Assigning-a-Dedicated-IP-address-to-a-subuser)

-{% anchor h2 %}	What are d IP Addresses?
+## 	What are d IP Addresses?
-{% endanchor %}

 An Internet Protocol (IP) address is a unique numerical address that defines a location.
 At SendGrid, you can purchase IP addresses dedicated to your account.
 Since you are the only one sending email over this IP, the sender reputation associated with this IP is determined purely by your sending practices.

-{% anchor h2 %}	Why would I want a dedicated IP address?
+## 	Why would I want a dedicated IP address?
-{% endanchor %}

 If you are sending any significant amount of email, we typically suggest sending your marketing and transactional emails to from separate IP addresses.
 In addition, it is strongly recommended to associate your sending domain with your new outbound IP address (provided to you by SendGrid).
 This is available at no extra cost and can be accomplished by [completing an rDNS setup for your dedicated IP (here's a video tutorial and documentation help)](https://sendgrid.com/docs/Help/Getting_Started/How_to_set_up_reverse_dns.html).

 We also suggest having at least two promotional IP addresses when your volume reaches 200-300K/month.

-{% anchor h2 %}	Do I have a dedicated IP address?
+## 	Do I have a dedicated IP address?
-{% endanchor %}

 Depending on the plan you have chosen, you either have a dedicated sending IP address or you are using a shared sending IP address.

 - All Pro and Premier customers are given at least one dedicated sending IP by default.
 You can view any IPs attached to your account [here](https://app.sendgrid.com/settings/ip_addresses).
 - Free and Essential customers send from groups of shared IP addresses, where they are grouped with senders of similar reputation and deliverability.
 Shared IPs addresses that these accounts send from can change without notice as your reputation changes, or as we make changes to IP groups to improve deliverability.
 In theses cases, you will not be able to view your shared sending IP addresses from within your account.

-{% anchor h2 %}	How many dedicated IPs should I have?
+## 	How many dedicated IPs should I have?
-{% endanchor %}

 Please see our document on [suggested IP allocation based on volume](https://sendgrid.com/docs/assets/IPWarmupSchedule.pdf).

-{% anchor h2 %}	Adding an additional dedicated IP address
+## 	Adding an additional dedicated IP address
-{% endanchor %}

 You can purchase an additional d IP Address from the IP Addresses Settings page or from your [Plan & Billing Details](https://app.sendgrid.com/settings/billing) page.

 *To add an additional d IP Address:*